anydotcrypto/metatransactions/docs/EIP-proposal.md

 ## Security Considerations

+- First opcode/precompile that requires persistant storage
+- Potential impersonation attacks if there is a bug in the signature verification
+- Potential replay-attack problems if there is a bug in the replay protection
+- Cost for creating a new nonce queue should be greater than re-using an existing nonce queue.

-Our proposal is potentially the first opcode/precompile that requires persistent storage which may come with its own security/reliability challenges.
-Furthermore if the replay protection or signature verification is not implemented correctly, then it can facilitate impersonation and/or replay attacks.
-The final implementation code should be small and the project is well-scoped, so it should be reasonable to audit.
+Given the final implementation code should be relatively small and the project is well-scoped, it should be reasonable to audit.

 ## Copyright